 Employment assistance services are available to all students who successfully complete the requirements for graduation in their program.
 Employment opportunities may be limited for anyone who has a criminal background.
-Although a High School Diploma or GED (Ability-to-Benefit) may not be a requirement for enrollment into your respective program, without a High School Diploma or GED (Ability-to-Benefit), your employment opportunities may be limited.
+Although a High School Diploma or GED may not be a requirement for enrollment into your respective program, without a High School Diploma or GED, your employment opportunities may be limited.